techthiyanes/tutorials-5/01_Stable_Diffusion/README.md

 Video (WIP)

-## 02 Calling your service from anywhere
+## 02 Calling your service from anywhere, and some fun with GPT-2

 Video (WIP)